-Young Movement's flagship project, Financial Education, Employment and Leadership Program (FEEL), was first launched in 2011 to 25 Brooklyn College students, giving them the tools to venture into STE[A]M careers, as well as to create their own businesses.
-Our intervention of service delivery focuses on culturally-relevant employment counseling, social entrepreneurship administration, and financial and well-creating strategies.
+Young Movement's flagship project, Financial Education, Employment and Leadership Program (FEEL), was first launched in 2011 to 25 Brooklyn College students, giving them the tools to venture into STE[A]M careers, as well as to create their own ecologically sound businesses.
+Our intervention of service delivery focuses on culturally-relevant employment counseling, social entrepreneurship administration, and financial health and overall well-being strategies.

 Young Movement provides multidimensional coaching, program development, and direct service delivery methodology to promote youth socio-economic sustainability.
-So, in early 2017, we were commissioned by the Center For Community Alternatives (CCA) deliver inspiring entrepreneurial activity among court-involved teens.
-With our direction they created a "dope" graphic T-shirts company, YE Clothing, that was lauded the Brooklyn Museum Teen Night - and they sold out!
+So, in early 2017, we were commissioned by the Center For Community Alternatives (CCA) to deliver inspiring entrepreneurial activity among court-involved teens.
+With our direction, they created a "dope" graphic T-shirts company, YE Clothing, that was lauded at the Brooklyn Museum Teen Night - and they sold out!

 In 2018 Young Movement will launch a permanent space for creative minds, known as the "Young Green Space for Entrepreneurship & Innovation Project" an iteration of the FEEL Program that was launched at Brooklyn College in 2011.
 The Young Green Space will provide free STEAM-based workforce development, innovation, and entrepreneurship project in Weeksville section of Crown Heights, Brooklyn, where one in three young adults is disconnected from the modern workforce.

 25% of young New Yorkers aged 30 and under cannot find or create sustainable employment and have little or no access to start-up capital.
 And of these, 163,000 are “disconnected youth [that] contribute to fiscal and social costs like a smaller tax base, weaker communities and public benefit expenditures,” according to a recent City Limits report.
-Juxtaposed to that to, the Kaufmann Foundation, a leader in entrepreneurial research, that reported that 40% of young adults would like to launch start-ups.
-Yet a study by NYC Comptroller Scott Stringer found that only 24% of Latinos and 29% of blacks, compared to 54% of whites work in “creative economies” start-ups.
+Juxtaposed that to 40% of young adults would like to launch start-ups, according to the Kaufmann Foundation, a leader in entrepreneurial research.
+Yet a study by NYC Comptroller Scott Stringer found that only 24% of Latinos and 29% of Blacks, compared to 54% of Whites work in “creative economies” start-ups.